atc0005/check-cert/README.md

 `certsum` is an IP range cert scanner prototype.
-This tool is currently of "alpha" level quality; many of the exposed flags, help text and summary output is subject to change significantly in later releases.
+This tool is currently of "alpha" level quality; many of the exposed flags, help text and summary output are subject to change significantly in later releases.

 This tool is intended for scanning one or more given IP ranges in order to generate a report for discovered certificates.

-Performance is acceptable for smaller IP ranges, but this tool will require further refactoring to be useful for scanning larger IP ranges.
+Performance is likely to be acceptable as-is for smaller IP ranges, but may be adjusted as needed using the rate limit tuning flag (see the [configuration options](#configuration-options) section for details).
+The current default value is an attempt to balance scanning speed against OS limitations on the number of open file handles.
+If adjusting this value, start with small increments to determine best results for your environment.

 IP Addresses may be specified as comma-separated values: